‘A house of sexual assault’: How elite student avoided jail despite string of crimes

 Four victims over 18 months

 The facts of Belter’s crimes are grim.
-All of them happened in the same house and follow a similar pattern, but on four separate occasions over a year and a half.
+All of them happened in the same house and follow a similar pattern, but on four separate occasions over a year and a half, according to documents.

 "It’s not a party house case," said assistant district attorney Peter M Wydysh.
 "It was a house of sexual assault."